gimasi/GIoTTY/README.md

 The node data enters the pipeline and is logged, then a Decoder script is executed which transforms the raw payload data in schema variables - every node has a predefined schema.
 The alert script, application alert, is then executed; here the user can specify application alerts that can be fired.
 The final 'Application Script' is executed to handle complex logic or define where the data
 The Application script can handle data trasmission to other node to achieve sensor/actuator logic.

-While GIoTTY is a complete standalone IoT plaform, which includes also dashboards and reporting, it can be used as a middleware to connect physical nodes to other IoT platforms/frameworks, we have connectors for Microsoft Azure, IBM Watson and Amazon AWS and more can be added, being everything scriptable by the user.

 ## Scripting